madaley1/nova-blog/README.md

 ## Deploying to github pages

-Luckily deployment is incredibly simple, just clone this repo, push it to a github pages repo, and you should be good to go!
+Luckily deployment is incredibly simple, just clone this repo and push it to a github pages repo, and you should be good to go!
 There is a `docker-compose.yml` file in this repo if you wanted to play around with it localloy as well!

 ## Posting to your blog